 Your parents were Irish but you grew up in England.
 Do you feel a pull more towards Ireland or England?

 Both.
 My Dad was from Galway and my Mum was from Cork.
 When I was in Ireland, the Irish would say I was English.
 When I was in England, the English would say I was Irish! (laughs).
 I have both British and Irish passports.
-With time, I thinking having both influences is an advantage not a disadvantage as it makes you more open-minded.
+With time, I think having both influences is an advantage not a disadvantage as it makes you more open-minded.

 What did you learn from being in The Sex Pistols?